phdata/tram-cicd-template/readme.md

 ## Stacks

-Tram example stacks can be found in the `stacks/` directory.
+Tram example stacks can be found in the [stacks](./stacks) directory.

+### Source-Product
+The [Source-Product](./stacks/source-product) stack organizes data into 'sources' that are consumed by 'products', taking advantage of the Snowflake role hierarchy to enforce one-way data flows and least-privilege access.